Last updated: 14 January 2019

 How we collect your information

-We may collect credit information or credit eligibility information about you from the CRB Veda.
-We may also disclose your credit information to Veda Advantage LTD (VEDA).
+We may collect credit information or credit eligibility information about you from credit reporting bodies, including Equifax, Illion (Australia) Pty Ltd and Tasmanian Collection Service.
+We may also disclose your credit information to those credit reporting bodies.

-We collect your credit information from Veda to allow us to assess your application and your credit worthiness.
+We collect your credit information from those credit reporting bodies to allow us to assess your application and your credit worthiness.

-We may also exchange personal information and credit information about you with other credit providers, such as SG Fleet, in the assessing your application and your credit worthiness.
+We may also exchange personal information and credit information about you with other credit providers in the assessing your application and your credit worthiness.

-We may notify other credit providers, such as SG Fleet, of any defaults by you.
+We may notify other credit providers of any defaults by you.

 What information do we use from your credit report?